ManuFoscarini/ManuFoscarini/README.md

 # Hi there, I'm Manu! 👋

-Software engineer with experience in C, C ++, Python and Java.
+Software engineer with experience in Python, Kotlin and JavaScript.

 - 🔭 Computer Science undergrad at UFSC
 - 👯 I’m currently working as a Full Stack Developer at Bridge Labs